golioth/docs/docs/guides/virtual-device-quickstart/2-virtual-coap-install.md

 <InstallTools/>

-See [Installing Goliothctl](../golioth-platform-getting-started/platform-installing) for more detailed instruction of using the CLI.
+See Installing Goliothctl from [Pre-built Binaries](../golioth-platform-getting-started/platform-install/platform-binaries) or [OS Packages](../golioth-platform-getting-started/platform-install/platform-packages) for more detailed instruction of using the CLI.